Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 A Personal Reflection

-Timgad is located near the town of Batna, about 400 kilometers southeast of Algiers.
-The best way to visit is to hire a local guide from Batna who can explain the history in detail.
-Bring plenty of water, sunscreen, and a hat—the site is exposed and can get extremely hot.
-Early morning or late afternoon visits are best for photography.
+Timgad sits near the town of Batna, roughly 400 kilometers southeast of Algiers.
+Hiring a local guide from Batna is well worth it for the historical context.
+Bring water, sunscreen and a hat — the site offers almost no shade, and it gets hot fast.
+Early morning or late afternoon are the best windows for photography.

-4. The Sahara Desert: The Sea of Sand
+4. The Sahara Desert: An Ocean of Sand

 An Ocean of Golden Waves

-No trip to Algeria is complete without experiencing the Sahara Desert.
-Covering more than 80% of the country's territory, the Algerian Sahara is one of the most spectacular desert landscapes on Earth.
-From the towering dunes of the Grand Erg Oriental to the dramatic rock formations of the Tassili n'Ajjer, the Sahara offers an otherworldly beauty that defies description.
+No trip to Algeria is complete without spending time in the Sahara, which covers more than 80% of the country.
+From the towering dunes of the Grand Erg Oriental to the surreal rock formations of the Tassili n'Ajjer, this desert delivers a kind of beauty that's genuinely hard to put into words.

 The Grand Erg Oriental

-The Grand Erg Oriental is a vast sea of sand dunes that stretches across eastern Algeria and into Tunisia.
-The dunes here can reach heights of over 300 meters, creating a landscape that shifts and changes with every gust of wind.
-The colors are mesmerizing—golden at midday, rose-pink at sunset, and silver under the full moon.
+The Grand Erg Oriental is a vast sea of dunes stretching across eastern Algeria into Tunisia, with some dunes rising over 300 meters.
+The colors shift constantly through the day — gold at noon, rose-pink at sunset, silver under a full moon.

 The Oasis Towns

-The Sahara is best visited between October and April when temperatures are bearable.
-Always travel with an experienced local guide—desert navigation is not for amateurs.
-Bring warm clothing for the nights, as temperatures can drop dramatically.
-Respect the fragile desert ecosystem and never remove rocks, fossils, or artifacts.
+The Sahara is best visited between October and April, when temperatures are more manageable.
+Always travel with an experienced local guide — desert navigation isn't something to attempt solo.
+Pack warm layers for the nights, since temperatures drop sharply after dark, and be mindful of the fragile ecosystem: never remove rocks, fossils or artifacts.

 Where Music and the Sea Collide